barrysweeney/1-click-startup/README.md

 #### Set up IDE

-We'll be using Visual Studio Code (VS Code) for the purpose of this guide due to it's versatility; allowing us to code JavaScript and Python in the same editor.
+We'll be using Visual Studio Code (VS Code) for the purpose of this guide due to its versatility; allowing us to code JavaScript and Python in the same editor.

 I think the easiest way is to open up Ubuntu Software which should appear when you start searching for "ubuntu"